nach0: Multimodal Natural and Chemical Languages Foundation Model: Results and discussion

 One limitation of our LM is its focus on string representations of molecules, specifically the SMILES notation.
 Although SMILES is a widely used notation for representing molecules, it provides only 2D information of the molecule, missing the 3D geometry and spatial arrangement of atoms and bonds in a molecule.
 This can result in inaccuracies in predicting molecular properties and interactions.
-To address these limitations, it would be beneficial to incorporate additional modalities of molecules, such as the molecular graph in terms of 2D or 3D representations, in the training of the language model.
+To address these limitations, it would be beneficial to incorporate additional modalities of molecules, such as the molecular graphs in terms of 2D or 3D representations, in the training of the language model.

 Another significant drawback of the SMILES format is the absence of a one-to-one translation between molecules and SMILES strings.
 Typically, a molecule can have multiple SMILES representations that differ from each other due to factors such as the starting atom, molecular graph traversal, and kekulization.
 In practice, SMILES strings are often converted to a canonical form using an unambiguous algorithm.
+A molecular representation called SELFIES \citep{krenn2020self,krenn2022selfies} was defined from scratch to be attractive as a sequential representation for molecules.
+All random SELFIES are valid molecular representations.
+SELFIES was extened to treat molecular groups as well \citep{cheng2023group}.
+As SELFIES have been repeatedly shown to have advantages over other representations in the context of generative models, exploring their use as the main representation for a language model is a future potential direction.